leq382121/InstaHeart/README.md

 - 2 (`appBoxAppearing = false`) same as 1st mode, but instead of liking images, this will post comments automatically.
 - 2 (`appBoxAppearing = true`) same again, but if you get an box in the bottom that offers you to try Instagram on your phone, this will disable the box.
 - 3  going to follow people and like images as much as defined in `howmanypeopletofollowpersession` using hashtag defined in `hashtag` and will repeat this as many times as defined in `sessionCounter` with pauses which time is defined in seconds `pauseBetweenSessions`.

-# Important

-Make sure you don't drop down your Chrome window, rather just put it at some corner.
-If you drop it down, InstaHeart will lose it's mind and stop it's job.

-If you are a Windows user, you can just double-click install.bat instead of running `npm install` in temrinal.
-Use start.bat to run `node bot.js`.
-(Sorry MacOS users, .command requires full path and I have no idea about the path you are keeping your files in.)